 - less likely to cause digestive upset than other sugar-free alternatives (link to study)

 - made from maple syrup, figs, and raisins

 - low on the glycemic index

-- virtually zero calories, and may increase fat oxidation while keeping plasma glucose levels low (source)
+- virtually zero calories, and may increase fat oxidation while keeping plasma glucose levels low (link to study)

 I digest allulose well and studies say it’s safe.
 But you can use what works for you.
 Processed sources of allulose are usually a no-go on paleo, so if you want a truly paleo option for this recipe, swap allulose for maple syrup.

 If you’re counting carbs, you’ll be happy to know that allulose is not digested like regular sugar.
 Like erythritol and fiber, allulose can be subtracted from the total carb count in order to give you the net carb count.
 The FDA is allowing allulose to be excluded from total sugar counts on food labels, so most food labels will already have the carb and sugar counts from allulose removed from the total.

 For this recipe, the total carbs per cookie bite are 8 grams.
 After subtracting the fiber (1 gram) and allulose (3 grams), the net carb count per No Bake Cookie Bite is 4 grams.